-Rogers serve as a site for both required and elective rotations, internships and practicums with institutions such as University of Wisconsin-Madison and Medical College of Wisconsin.
+Rogers serves as a site for required clinical rotations, internships, and practicums with various institutions across the country.

 Through these programs, students get the opportunity to be part of the specialized care offered by a private, independent, national leader in specialty behavioral healthcare while gaining additional knowledge and skills.

 - Fall requests (for experiences occurring between August and December) must be submitted by March 1st

 - Spring requests (for experiences occurring between January and May) must be submitted by August 1st

 - Summer requests (for experiences occurring between May and August) must be submitted by January 1st.

 If interested in internship opportunities at Rogers, please submit a request by completing our New Student Request Form.
 For Nursing Clinical Placement requests, please complete the request form under the Nursing section indicated below.